 Strategies for recognizing the diverse strengths and social identities that students and faculty bring to the learning environment.

-The Assistant Director for Inclusive Teaching Practices in the Office of Teaching and Learning offers workshops, consultations, and comprehensive online portals to facilitate the understanding and application of inclusive practices in post-secondary pedagogy.
+The Director for Inclusive Teaching Practices in the Office of Teaching and Learning offers workshops, consultations, and comprehensive online portals to facilitate the understanding and application of inclusive practices in post-secondary pedagogy.

 The aim of inclusive teaching practices is to answer the questions: